Staff

 651.602.6804

-Jacob West, Development & Operations Associate
+Jacob West, Development Coordinator

+Jacob supports GTCYS’ fundraising, storytelling, and community stewardship.
 Jacob graduated from St. Olaf College with a B.M. in trumpet performance, followed by a master’s degree in trumpet performance and a graduate certificate in arts administration from the University of Colorado Boulder.
 Read More »

 Harmony Staff